Quick answer

 Temperature sensor fault

-If the system does not see the correct temperature, it may not trigger the fan.
+If the car does not read the correct temperature, it may not switch the fan on at the right time.

-Corrosion, loose plugs or damaged wiring can interrupt fan operation.
+Corrosion, loose plugs, broken wires or heat damage can interrupt fan operation.

 Fan control module

-Some cars use a controller or resistor pack to manage fan speed.
+Many modern cars use a control unit or resistor pack to manage fan speed.

-Low coolant can cause overheating and may affect temperature readings.
+Low coolant can make the engine overheat and may confuse temperature behaviour.

-Air in the cooling system can cause incorrect temperature behaviour.
+Air trapped in the cooling system can cause strange temperature readings and poor coolant flow.

 Fan works with A/C

-Fan motor may be capable of running, so check temperature sensor, coolant level, fan command and control logic.
+The fan motor may be capable of running.
+The fault may be temperature sensor, coolant level, fan command or control logic.

 Fan does not work with A/C

-Check fuse, relay, wiring, fan motor, resistor/module and A/C system condition.
+Check fan fuse, relay, wiring, fan motor, control module and whether the A/C system itself is operating correctly.

-Why a bad fan causes overheating at idle
+Why a bad fan causes overheating in traffic

 What to check first

-If the temperature climbs, stop before the engine overheats badly.
+Watch the temperature gauge and stop before the engine gets too hot.

 2. Check coolant level when cold